slimessid/research/_pages/about.md

 Machine Learning, Artificial Intelligence and Signal Processing, especially:

 - multimodal and multiview learning;
-- representation learning, in particular self-supervised learning;
+- representation learning, in particular, self-supervised learning;
 - structured prediction;

 with applications to: